Photo: Unofficial Net Collection.

 Postcard image of the plant looking west across the Wanaque River and the northern part of what was Lake Inez.
 Interstate 287 now crosses the valley at this location.
 This card is post marked June, 1907.

-Photo: Courtesy of the Thomas J. Luddy Collection.
+Photo: Courtesy of the Mike Holleran Collection.

 The DuPont Property Today